paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 You get the idea.
 When not to cache:

-1. Classes that are not often instantiated.
+1. Classes that are rarely instantiated.
 2. Classes you cannot reset for reuse.
 IEnumerable is one of those, so no caching coroutines.
 3. Classes with larger data sets where you instantiate a lot at once, but in very infrequent batches.
 They need judgement calls.
 A `Dictionary` or `Map` with 100 entries each with a payload of 100 bytes and an average key length of 5 take about 64k.
 Not much in the modern scheme of things.
 Here cache the payloads, not the `Dictionary`.